-Cash and investments are pooled by the City to facilitate cash management and maximize investment opportunities and yields.
+Cash and investments are pooled by the County to facilitate cash management and maximize investment opportunities and yields.
 Investment income resulting from this pooling is allocated to the respective funds including the Measure I Funds based upon the average cash balance.
-The investment policies and the risks related to cash and investments, applicable to the Measure I Funds, are those of the City and are disclosed in the City's basic financial statements.
-The City's basic financial statements can be obtained at City Hall.
+The investment policies and the risks related to cash and investments applicable to the Measure I Funds, are those of the County and are disclosed in the County's basic financial statements.
+The County's basic financial statements can be obtained at the Auditor Controller's office or website.

 The Measure I Funds' cash and investments are reported at fair value.
 The fair value measurements are based on the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Measure I Funds' deposits and withdrawals in the City Investment Pool are made on the basis of \$1 and not fair value.
-Accordingly, the measurement of fair value of the Measure I Funds' investment in the City Investment Pool is based on uncategorized inputs not defined as Level 1, Level 2, or Level 3.
+The Measure I Funds' deposits and withdrawals in the County Investment Pool are made on the basis of \$1 and not fair value.
+Accordingly, the measurement of fair value of the Measure I Funds' investment in the County Investment Pool is based on uncategorized inputs not defined as Level 2, or Level 3.